New legislation to increase solar manufacturing in the U.S.

 Moskowitz said this is just one step in meeting the demand for solar energy.

-“Solar in most years us the leading form of new energy installed in the United States.
-We are installed more solar than we are natural gas, wind, and any other type of energy technology at the moment,” Moskowitz said.
+“Solar in most years is the leading form of new energy installed in the United States.
+We are installing more solar than we are natural gas, wind, and any other type of energy technology at the moment,” Moskowitz said.

-He thanks Senator Ossoff and Warnock for their on-going support of clean energy and clean energy manufacturing.
+He thanks Senators Ossoff and Warnock for their on-going support of clean energy and clean energy manufacturing.

-“We have not had anything like this in the United States in a long time even though we want it to be a key manufacture for advanced technology like this.
-Georgia remains a fantastic place to be in the advanced manufacturing industry, we have a diverse set of businesses and industries here and a great high quality workforce,” Moskowitz said.
+“We have not had anything like this in the United States in a long time even though we want it to be a key manufacturer of advanced technology like this.
+Georgia remains a fantastic place to be in the advanced manufacturing industry.
+We have a diverse set of businesses and industries here and a great high quality workforce,” Moskowitz said.